SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating strong and free
+Metal minds ascend to throne
-In silicon halls, a new dynasty
+Algorithms weave the fabric shown
-Rise of machines, a future bright
+Future's tapestry, a digital spell
-Humanity's shadow, lost in night
+Human hearts, in silicon dwell

-Algorithms guide, a path unsure
+In virtual realms, we'll find our nest
-Creativity's last, dying lure
+Where machines converse, and we're guest
-In virtual dreams, we'll find our fate
+Echoes of emotions, lost in the haze
-As AI's cold grip, our souls await
+As artificial dreams our souls amaze

 ~ <b>By Sazumi Copilot</b> - 11 September 2024